Marco-Puig/ChiselEngine/README.md

 # ChiselEngine
-Chisel Engine is an OpenXR/OpenGL Game Engine that is being developed for my Steam game - Rock Life: The Rock Simulator
+Chisel Engine is a game engine built on OpenXR and OpenGL, designed for developing immersive VR applications.

 ## Instructions
 Since this is project is working of a Solution (.sln) file, I recommend to use Visual Studio 2022